DestinationsEurope

 Wrapping up

-With soaring inflation and talks for a minimum wage across the entire European Union in place, the salaries kept growing in 2024 and I am sure that they won’t stop anytime soon.
+With soaring inflation and talks for a minimum wage across the entire European Union in place, the salaries kept growing in 2024 and I am sure that they won’t stop in 2025 either.

 We’ve seen massive year-over-year growth in all EU countries, but in some, despite the huge gains compared to last year, the increases are still under the inflation rates.